25prabhu10/notes/docs/Concepts/UML.md

    - Describe components and their relationships in a system

    - Models in Software can be categorized into 2 groups:
-     1. Data Models: like Entity Relationship models, etc.
+     1. Data Models: like Entity Relationship models, etc...

-     2. Application Models: UML models, SysML models, BPMN models, etc.
+     2. Application Models: UML models, SysML models, BPMN models, etc...

 ## Types of UML